sdr-enthusiasts/docker-reversewebproxy/README.md

 Also note -- the website may not be reachable if you redirected or proxied `/` to some other service.

 ## Troubleshooting

+- Issue: the container log (`docker logs webproxy`) shows error messages like this: `sleep: cannot read realtime clock: Operation not permitted`
+- Solution: you must upgrade `libseccomp2` on your host system to version 2.4 or later.
+If you are using a Raspberry Pi with Buster based OS, [here](https://github.com/fredclausen/Buster-Docker-Fixes) is a repo with a script that can automatically fix this for you.

 - Issue: `docker-compose up -d` exits with an error
 - Solution: you probably have a typo in `docker-compose.yml`.
 Make sure that all lines are at the exact indentation level, and that the last entry in the `REVPROXY` and `REDIRECT` lists do not end on a comma.